pyta-uoft/website/index.md

 ### Duplicate argument name (E0108) {#E0108}

 This error occurs if there are duplicate parameter names in function definitions.
-All parameters must have distinct names, so that you can refer to each one separately in the function body.
+All parameters must have distinct names, so that we can refer to each one separately in the function body.

 ~~~~ {include="E0108_duplicate_argument_name"}
 ~~~~